Anthony Ball: Episcopacy

 On 30 November 2021, shortly after the Province of Alexandria was recognized as a new Anglian Communion province, Ball was consecrated as an assistant bishop in the Anglican Diocese of Egypt.
 He held this role on a part-time basis while remaining resident at Westminster Abbey.
 In January 2024, at a service in N'Djamena, Ball was installed as the first diocesan bishop of North Africa—which covers Algeria, Chad, Libya, Mauritania, Morocco and Tunisia—while retaining his appointments at Westminster.
 After Tricia Hillas was appointed to the episcopacy, he succeeded her as archdeacon of Westminster.

 In November 2024, Ball was announced as the next director of the Anglican Centre in Rome.
 The person in this position, by recent custom held by a bishop, also represents the Archbishop of Canterbury in ecumenical relations with the Vatican.
 After a transition period, he succeeded Ian Ernest in the role in February 2025.
+Following the installation of Sarah Mullally as Archbishop of Canterbury, Ball was re-commissioned as her personal representative to the Holy See in April 2026.